Words by Alice Stevens

 The album’s first track ‘Is Everybody Going Crazy?’, released back in March, was initially written about the previous year’s lunacy.
 However, the track was definitely fit for consumption within the traumatising month of March onwards, ironically being released two days after the UK was placed into lockdown.

 “It’s strange how songs you write can sometimes become more relevant as time passes.
 ‘In this restless, disfigured place, we’ve only got each other” – Nothing But Thieves via Twitter.

-Throughout the 11 tracks on the album, it has become evident that the band have produced a record that perfectly demonstrates their range whilst pushing to the extremes, especially within their “Can You Afford to Be an Individual?” track which is undeniably the band’s most political track to date.
-The unbelievably powerful third verse alone covers issues surrounding; Donald Trump, his supporters and the state of America today through references towards Donald Trumps ‘Make America Great Again’ campaign:
+Throughout the 11 tracks on the album, it has become evident that the band have produced a record that perfectly demonstrates their range.
+The second track of the album, ‘Can You Afford to Be an Individual? is undeniably the band’s most political track to date.
+It’s unbelievably powerful third verse alone covers issues surrounding; Donald Trump, his supporters and the state of America today…

 “Oh, you’re a walking contradiction in a MAGA-hat

 It’s where I wanna be, God bless the land of the free

 So who are you to tell us where we do and don’t belong?

 And who are you to tell us who to love and who to not?”